User-friendly introduction to PAC-Bayes bounds: Machine Learning and PAC Bounds

-More sophisticated predictors: the set of all neural networks with a fixed architecture, $\theta$ being the weights of the network. \item a loss function, that is, a measurable function $\ell:\mathcal{Y}^2\rightarrow [0,+\infty) $ with $\ell(y,y)=0$.
-In a classification problem, a very common loss function is:
+Other examples include neural networks with a fixed architecture, $\theta$ being the weights of the network.
+Predictors are sometimes refered to as classifiers in the classification setting, and as regressors in regression.

+Assume now that a pair label-object, $(x,y)\in\mathcal{X}\times\mathcal{Y}$, is given.
+A predictor $f$ will propose a prediction $f(x)$ of the label $y$.
+If $f(x)=y$, the predictor $f$ predicts the label correctly, otherwise, it makes a mistake.
+In order to quantify how serious a mistake is, we usually measure it by a loss function.
+In these notes, a loss function can be any function $\ell:\mathcal{Y}^2 \rightarrow [0,+\infty) $ such that $\ell(y,y)=0$ for any $y\in\mathcal{Y}$; $\ell(f(x),y)$ will be interpreted as the cost of the prediction error.
+In classification, the most natural loss function is:

 We will refer to it as the 0-1 loss function, and will use the following shorter notation: $\ell(y',y)=\mathbf{1}(y\neq y')$.
-However, it is often more convenient to consider convex loss functions, such as $\ell(y',y)=\max(1-yy',0)$ (the hinge loss).
+For computational reasons, it is more convenient to use convex loss functions.
+For example, in binary classification: $\ell(y',y)=\max(1-yy',0)$ (the hinge loss).
 In regression problems, the most popular examples are $\ell(y',y)=(y'-y)^2$ the quadratic loss, or $\ell(y',y)=|y'-y|$ the absolute loss.
-Note that the original PAC-Bayes bounds in~\cite{mca1998} were stated in the special case of the 0-1 loss, and this is also the case of most bounds published since then.
-However, PAC-Bayes bounds for regression with the quadratic loss were proven in~\cite{cat2004}, and in many works since then (they will be mentioned later). \textbf{From now, and until the end of Section~\ref{section:oracle}, we assume that $0\leq \ell \leq C$.} This might be either because we are using the 0-1 loss, or the quadratic loss but in a setting where $f_\theta(x)$ and $y$ are bounded. \item the generalization error of a predictor, or generalization risk, or simply risk:
+The original PAC-Bayes bounds of \citet{mca1998} were stated in the special case of the 0-1 loss, and this is also the case of most bounds published since then.
+However, we will see in Section~\ref{section:tight} that their extension to any bounded loss is direct.
+Some PAC-Bayes bounds for regression with the quadratic loss were proven for example by \citet{cat2004}. \textbf{From now, and until the end of Section~\ref{section:oracle}, we assume that $0\leq \ell \leq C$.} This is typically the case in classification with the 0-1 loss, or in regression with quadratic loss under the additional assumption that $f_\theta(x)$ and $y$ are bounded.
+We will discuss how to get rid of this assumption in Section~\ref{section:not:bounded:iid}.

+Assume we want to build a machine to predict the label of objects it will encounter in the future.
+Of course, we don't know these objects in advance, nor their labels.
+A way to model this uncertainty is to assume that a future pair object-label is a random variable $(X,Y)$ taking values in $\mathcal{X}\times\mathcal{Y}$.
+Let $P$ denote the probability distribution\footnote{Formally, we can only define a probability distribution on $\mathcal{X}\times\mathcal{Y}$ if it is equipped with a $\sigma$-algebra.
+Let $\mathcal{B}$ be such a $\sigma$-algebra.
+Essentially, the only thing that matters is that the loss function $\ell$ and the predictors $f_\theta(\cdot)$ are measurable functions, which is satisfied by all classical examples.
+Note that $\mathcal{B}$ will no longer appear explicitly in this tutorial.} of $(X,Y)$.
+The expected prediction mistake is thus $\mathbb{E}_{(X,Y)\sim P} [\ell( f(X),Y ) ]$.
+This is usually refered to as the (generalization) risk of $f$.
+As it is a very important notion in machine learning, we introduce the notation